-Rapid technological advances have revolutionised the intruder alarm industry in recent years, and the pace appears to be quickening every day.
+Rapid technological advances have revolutionised the intruder alarm industry recently, and the pace appears to be quickening daily.

 Most modern developments in burglar alarm systems have been brought about by faster communications, more powerful computers and the rise in mobile phone use.